PhilippeMarcMeyer/UdemySSH/README.md

 1. Hashing

-   A hash consists on fixed length pieces of text that are encrypted in a way it can never be decrypted again
+   A hash consists on fixed length pieces of text that are encrypted in a way it can never be decrypted again it is used to verify that the messages exchanged are not modified by a third party (hashmaps) the message is sent thru ssh + hashed (MAC) so the server by hashing the message can hash the message and verify it is the same as the MAC